Electra Townie Go! & Path Go! Review

 They’re powered by either Bosch or Hydrive systems, both of which are similarly capable to take you on a spin around town, haul a lot of weight, and make short work of an intimidating hill.

-Let’s get into a bit more detail about the value each of the available models offers for the money.
+Let’s get into a bit more detail about the value each of the available Townie electric bikes offers for the money.
 Are they worth it?
-You can decide.
+You can decide for yourself.

 Townie Go!
 7D Step-Over & Step-Thru